-- The system must be able to be partitioned into a sub-set of sub-systems that is functionally equivalent to the fault, error, or failure-free version of the system. - The reconfiguration may require the system to operate in degraded state using fewer than N sub-systems.
+- The system must be able to be partitioned into a sub-set of sub-systems that is functionally equivalent to the fault, error, or failure-free version of the system. - The restructuring may require the system to operate in degraded state using fewer than N sub-systems.
 The performance degradation of the system must be minimized.

-Solution: The Restructure pattern is based on modifying the configuration between the N interconnected sub-systems to isolate the sub-system affected by a fault, error or failure.
-This reconfiguration excludes the affected sub-system from interaction with other sub-systems.
-The restructured system includes N-1 sub-systems, and yet seeks to remain functionally equivalent to the system before the occurrence of the fault, error or failure event.
+Solution: The Restructure pattern solution is based on modifying the configuration between the N interconnected sub-systems to isolate the sub-system affected by a fault, error or failure.
+This reconfiguration seeks to exclude the affected sub-system from interaction with other sub-systems.
+The restructured system, as shown in Figure 24, includes N-1 sub-systems, and yet seeks to remain functionally equivalent to the system before the occurrence of the fault, error or failure event.

 Capability: The pattern enables systems to tolerate the impact of a fault, error or failure by enabling the system to continue operation by preventing the affected part of the system from affecting the correctness of the system.
+The steps involved in this solution are shown in Figure 25.